TonichaB/Habit-Tracker/README.md

 4. [Pypi- bcrypt](https://pypi.org/project/bcrypt/) - Once I had made the decision to use the bcyrpt enscryption library, I have referred to this guidance to assist in writing the code I needed to encrypt the passwords input by a user.
 5. [W3Resource- Validations](https://www.w3resource.com/python-exercises/python-conditional-exercise-15.php) - Towards the end of the project I decided I wanted to also include a validation function for both the username and password a user can use.
 This guidance helped me to understand the logic that would be required when validating a password, which I was then able to use as a reference point to also validate the username input.
 6. [Scaler- Clear Screen](https://www.scaler.com/topics/how-to-clear-screen-in-python/) - I have made use of this guidance when creating the functions to clear the terminal screen at certain stages within the project, whilst also applying a time delay so that any printed messages can still be read by a user before the terminal is cleared.
+7. [gspread directory](https://docs.gspread.org/en/latest/oauth2.html) - When running my code, I noticed a deprication warning would appear to note "client_factory will be replaced by gspread.hhtp_client types".
+I have used this guidance to determine the reason for this warning, which appears to relate to the version of gspread being used which utilises 'oauth2client' which has since been deprecated by Google in favour of 'google-auth'.
+I have referred to this warning in the above section for [Bugs](#bugs) to note how I have chosen to address this.
+8. [Stack Overflow- Deprication Warnings](https://stackoverflow.com/questions/879173/how-to-ignore-deprecation-warnings-in-python) - I have referred to this guidance when trying to resolve the deprecation warning as noted above.
+Please see the [Bugs](#bugs) section for further details on the method chosen.

 #### Acknowledgements